IES provides EMC Directive 2014/30/EU testing, allowing organisations to ensure that their products are compliant with European legislation.

 - Solutions for any remedial actions needed

 You can rely on IES for clear project timelines and pricing.
 We possess a wealth of experience in dealing with non-European suppliers.
-IES pave the way to self declaration for CE marked products, negating the additional expense of appointing notified bodies.
+IES paves the way to self declaration for UKCA and CE marked products, negating the additional expense of appointing notified bodies.

 To enquire about our EMC testing services, call us today on +44 (0)117 938 0600 or get in touch here.